-The Statewide CASE Team reviewed 103 buildings that installed an electric HVAC system from data provided by Stakeholders.
-Most of the buildings (49) had individual single zone ducted heat pump (DHP) system in the residential units.
-Other HVAC systems used include ductless heat pump systems, water source heat pumps, packaged terminal heat pumps (PTHP), electric baseboard heating, electric resistance heating, and variable refrigerant flow (VRF) systems.
-Figure 1 shows the HVAC systems used as a function of the number of stories in a building.
+The Statewide CASE Team reviewed 103 buildings that installed an electric HVAC system from data provided by stakeholders.
+Most of the buildings (49) had individual single zone ducted heat pump (SZHP) system in the residential units.
+Other HVAC systems included ductless heat pump systems, water source heat pumps, packaged terminal heat pumps (PTHP), electric baseboard heating, electric resistance heating, and variable refrigerant flow (VRF) systems.
+Figure 1 shows the HVAC systems as a function of the number of stories in a building.
 Ducted air source heat pump systems are most common for most of the number of stories.
-The electric resistance heating was found only in affordable housing projects where cooling was not installed because of the mild climate.
+The electric resistance heating was installed only in affordable housing projects where cooling was not installed.

 The Statewide CASE Team reviewed the product availability of split heat pumps, PTHPs, and VRF systems relative to federal and state required minimum efficiency levels.
 To review product availability of split heat pumps and packaged terminal heat pumps, the Statewide CASE Team used the Modernized Appliance Efficiency Database System (MAEDbS), which shows appliances compliant under Title 20.
 Since VRF systems were not listed in the MAEDbS, the Statewide CASE Team collected VRF system information from manufacturer websites.
-About 95 percent of split heat pumps and PTHP about 80 percent of VRF systems were at or above federal minimum efficiency levels indicating considerable market availability of higher efficiency products if desired.
+About 95 percent of split heat pumps and PTHP and about 80 percent of VRF systems were at or above federal minimum efficiency levels, indicating considerable market availability of higher efficiency products if desired.
 Detailed product availability analysis is provided in Appendix H.

 To review current practices of electric DHW systems, the Statewide CASE Team analyzed buildings with electric DHW systems from the Project Based Data provided by stakeholders.
 There were eighty-six buildings with electric DHW systems.
 Buildings either used a heat pump or electric storage DHW system with the majority (80) of systems using a heat pump.
 Since an electric resistance storage DHW system is less energy efficient, the market analysis focused on heat pump water heating systems.
+Figure 2 shows distribution types of the heat pump water heater systems installed in these projects.

 &lt;sup>1 Project information was collected using a combination of the following approaches: interview, survey, design drawing review and Title 24 compliance document review.
-Data source include projects from Association for Energy Affordability (AEA), Frontier Energy, Redwood Energy, EHDD, Gabel Energy, Build it Green, Mithun, CMFNH program.
-Note that there is a self-selection bias in the dataset since data was volunteered by project teams and as a result most projects are in Northern California.
+Data source include projects from Association for Energy Affordability (AEA), Frontier Energy, Redwood Energy, EHDD, Gabel Energy,